cmusatyalab/steeleagle/docs/stl.md

 In order to get our payloads (either the Samsung Galaxy 4 Watch or the Onion Omega LTE) to be carried by the ANAFI drones, we have created a number of modular pieces that can be printed and fused together using [3D Gloop](https://www.3dgloop.com/).
 We printed our harnesses in PLA, but prtining in ABS should also work, provided you get the correct version of 3D Gloop.

+{: .warning }

-_NOTE: The ANAFI has a payload capacity of 60g, so the harness needs to be very light in order for the harness + watch or harness + onion to be below this threshold._
+The Parrot Anafi has a safe payload cutoff of around 60g.
+Ensure that the overall payload, including the harness, is below this threshold.

 ## OpenSCAD